The Australian (1824 newspaper): The later years

 Its circulation also varied over time.
-It was reported to average 600 copies per issue in 1827, but this had fallen to 400 by 1836.
-By March 1838 circulation had risen to 800 copies per issue.
+It was reported to average over 600 copies per issue in 1825.
+But this had fallen to 400 by 1836.
+By March 1838, circulation had risen to 800 copies per issue.

 Sometimes publication had to be suspended due to a shortage of newsprint.
 Another problem was a shortage of skilled labour.
 Assigned convicts were used in the print works but they could be unreliable employees.
 In 1838, the owners placed an advertisement cautioning publicans against supplying liquor to, "any Assigned Servant of this Establishment," and advised that, "Any credit given [would be] at their own risk."

 Income from advertisements was fairly steady and easy to collect.
 But it made up less than half the newspapers income.
 The bulk came the sale of copies, especially via subscriptions taken out by individuals.
 This cost 8 shillings per quarter for Sydney residents and ten shillings and sixpence for country subscribers in 1838.
 Like other Sydney newspapers, The Australian made regular appeals to subscribers to pay their accounts and threatened to take legal action against customers who were in arrears.
 One reason for non-payment was because delivery could be irregular.
 The runners who made deliveries sometimes sold papers to people on the street and kept the money for themselves.
 Extra agents were appointed to collect subscriptions, reduce bad debts and increase circulation.
 There were three agents outside Sydney in 1836, at Parramatta, Campbell Town and Maitland.
 This number had increased to thirteen by June 1838, and included one agent in the Port Phillip District (Victoria).
 The additional agents helped to double the circulation of the newspaper.
 But subscribers were still slow to pay, particularly in rural areas, and the newspaper was owed almost £3,000 in unpaid subscriptions by August 1838.

 The last issue of the paper appeared on Thursday 28 September 1848.
 Publication ceased due to, "the large amount of unpaid subscriptions, which we are unable to collect without proceeding to compulsory measures".